-Of some concern, Administration is cognizant that the option of a retroactive approval may encourage situations where property owners elect to complete development and then apply for a WDP retroactively to save the time and complexity of sending their report to the Ministry for review.
-This will create more work for Administration regarding enforcement and potentially create situations that may be harmful to fish habitat.
+Of some concern, the option of a retroactive approval may encourage situations where property owners elect to complete adevelopment and then apply for a WDP retroactively to save the time and complexity of sending their report to the Ministry for review.
+This will create more work for the RDOS regarding enforcement and potentially create situations that may be harmful to fish habitat.

-Conversely, the option to not amend the WDP Area designations is available to the Board and would encourage Ministry staff to formalize procedures for retroactive development procedures in the Provincial regulations.
+Conversely, the option to not amend the WDP Area designations is available and would encourage Ministry staff to formalize procedures for retroactive development procedures in the Provincial regulations.
 Property owners under enforcement for building without a WDP or in contravention of a WDP would remain on hold until such time that the Ministry formalizes an approach.